Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### In a hybrid identity model, what can you use to sync identities between Active Directory Domain Services (AD DS) and Azure Active Directory (Azure AD)?
+### In a hybrid identity model, what can you use to sync identities between Active Directory Domain Services (AD DS) and Microsoft Entra ID?

 - [ ] Active Directory Federation Services (AD FS).
 - [ ] Microsoft Sentinel.
-- [x] Azure AD Connect.
+- [x] Microsoft Entra Connect.
-- [ ] Azure AD Privileged Identity Management (PIM).
+- [ ] Microsoft Entra Privileged Identity Management (PIM).

 **[⬆ Back to Top](#table-of-contents)**